milesmcc/shynet/GUIDE.md

    * [How to add SSL/HTTPS to Nginx (Ubuntu 18.04)](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04)
    * [How to add SSL/HTTPS to Nginx (Ubuntu 16.04)](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04)
    * [Nginx Documentation](https://nginx.org/en/docs/)

+### Health Checks

+By default, Shynet includes a default health check endpoint at `/healthz/`.
+If the instance is running normally, this endpoint will return an HTTP status code of 200; if something is wrong, it will have a non-200 status code.
+To view the health data as JSON, send your request to `/healthz/?format=json`.

+This feature is helpful when running Shynet with Kubernetes, as it allows you to setup [startup readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) that prevent traffic from being sent to your Shynet instances before they are ready.

 ---